cosmos/cosmos-sdk/docs/sdk/clients.md

 #### Query proposal tally results

-To check the current tally results of a given proposal you can use the `tally` command:
+To check the current tally of a given proposal you can use the `tally` command:

 ```bash
 gaiacli query tally --proposal-id=<proposal_id>